Skip to content

 Certainly, you can go ahead and use any illustrator or image editor you have a command of.
 However, there are online services that enable you to generate and edit favicons:

-• Favicon.io: This tool will help you to create a new favicon from scratch, a logo, an image, or even an emoji.
+• Favicon.io: This tool will help you create a new favicon from scratch, a logo, an image, or even an emoji.
 Favicons are available for download in three different sizes.

 • Favikon.com: Super easy favicon generator to use - upload images, crop them, and download them into PNG or ICO formats.
 The only disadvantage is that it supports only 16x16 pixel size.